JadeJiao/CS62finalProject-easyStration/README.md

 	(Whether you are seeking to fulfill more major or GE classes this semester)

 We have placed multiple sample user files in the package, which you should use to run our code.
 If you decide to create your own file, keep the following instructions in mind:
-Your major and minor must follow the standard major code (2-4 capital letters) for each major: e.g. ECON, CSCI, MUS Your course history must be a list with no spaces, with courses separated by commas.
+Your major and minor must follow the standard major code (2-4 capital letters) for each major: e.g. ECON, CSCI, MUS.
+Your course history must be a list with no spaces, with courses separated by commas.
 Each course must follow the standard courseID format (major code+3-digit course number, e.g. MATH032).
 Sometimes there can be a letter after the course number, a.k.a CSCI005L for lab.
 List your unfulfilled GE areas as a list with no spaces separated by commas, by using the code designated for each GE area.
 For example, Pomona College Area 5 (Quantitative Reasoning) must be written as 1A5.
 For time preference, list “morning”, “afternoon”, and “evening” in the order of preference as a list without spaces separated by commas.
 If you are not willing to consider one of those time slots, do not list it.